rakoon1208/biomedical_sleep_monitor/README.md

 - Integrate additional features like sleep tracking analytics.

 ## Acknowledgments
-This project was developed as part of the ELG3336 course at the University of Ottawa.
+This project was developed as the final project for the course ELG3336 at the University of Ottawa.

 ---